berenslab/MorphoPy/paper.md

 # Summary

-TODO:
-- A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience.
-- A clear Statement of Need that illustrates the research purpose of the software.
+`MorphoPy` is a Python3 software package.
+It is meant to easily extract different feature representations from neural morphologies for downstream statistical analysis.
+Common representations are density maps, single valued summary statistics (morphometrics), morphometric distributions and persistence images[@li:2017; @kanari:2018].
+For many of these representations there has been code published already [@cuntz:2011; @li:2017; @kanari:2018; @NeuroM] but they are written in different languages (MATLAB, C, Python2, Python3) and only cover one or two types of representations each.
+`MorphoPy` bundles these most common representations in one simple open source framework to make them accessible to a large community.

 `MorphoPy` has been developed in the context of a benchmarking study for cortical interneuron cell type classification based on their morphology [@laturnus:2019].
-It was designed to facilitate and bundle the extraction of different feature representations from neural morphologies, namely density maps, single valued morphometric statistics and persistence diagrams as described by @kanari:2018 and @li:2017.
 It has already been used in a series of scientific publications that tried to relate transcriptome, electrophysiology and morphology of cortical interneurons in V1 and M1 [@scala:2019; @scala:2020].